-A student's lunch is determined by their 4th hour teacher.
+A student's lunch is determined by the student's 4th hour teacher.
 At the beginning of the year, the main office will publish the teacher lunch schedule.
-Students will go to 1st lunch, 2nd lunch or 3rd lunch depending on the lunch their fourth hour teacher has.
-Students are allowed in the following areas only during lunch:
+Students will go to 1st lunch, 2nd lunch, or 3rd lunch depending on what lunch their 4th hour teachers have.
+Students are allowed in the following areas ONLY during lunch:

-- 1. Cafeteria

-- 2. In the foyer or lobby area but not past the office.

-- 3. Library

-- 4. Teacher's rooms for organizational meetings only.
+- 1. Cafeteria - 2.
+In the foyer or lobby area, but not past the office. - 3.
+Library - 4.
+Teacher's room for organizational meetings only.

-- 5. First Floor mall area.